sillydeveloper/resume/src/andrew_ettinger_resume.md

 * Energy analysis software for commercial buildings
 * Building some of the first distance education tools for Oregon State University's New Media Center (pre-dating BlackBoard!)
 * Invoicing automation at the University of Oregon

+I'm passionate about solving problems in cost effective ways that generate real revenue.

 * * *